-Just before you administer the pill, you want to look your dog square in the eyes and command 100% of his attention.
+Just before you administer the pill, you want to look your dog square in the eyes and command 100% of your dog’s attention.

 #3 Cup your entire left hand under your dog’s lower jaw.
 With your thumb, press your dog’s bottom lip (on his right side) against his teeth trying to get him to “open up”.
 Trust me, he will — simply because it’s mildly uncomfortable for him.

-As he opens up — even if it’s ever so slightly — reach way in and place the pill that’s in your right hand all the way on the back of his throat — as far as you can physically reach.
+As he opens his mouth (even if it’s ever so slightly), reach way in and place the pill that’s in your right hand all the way to the back right corner of his throat — as far as you can physically reach.
 It should end up in that open gap on the side of your dog’s tongue past his back teeth — not on the tongue, if you can help it.

 #4 Then, IMMEDIATELY — without any hesitation — close your dog’s mouth with both of your hands while gently extending his neck long & lean and tipping his nose high into the air.
 If you need to, rub the bottom of your dog’s neck & throat at the same time; it will encourage your dog to swallow.
 (Talk very calmly and sweetly to him at this point — so he’s not freaked out by what you just placed in his mouth.)

 The first time you do this, it may seem like your dog is trying to bring the pill up to the front of his mouth, or cough (or gag) it up.
 And he will — if you allow that to happen.
-But the action of keeping his mouth closed, talking softly to him, kissing his nose, and rubbing the bottom of his throat will prevent that 100% of the time.
+But the action of keeping his mouth closed, talking softly to him, kissing his nose, and rubbing the bottom of his throat will prevent that from happening.

 Then, almost without missing a beat, grab your dog’s favorite treat (in this case, the cottage cheese) and give it to him right away and very cheerfully!

-Here’s how to give your dog a pill in one step without the big “reward”.
+Here’s a good example of how to give your dog a pill in one step without the big “reward”.

 Dogs Love The Extra Attention & Treats!